open-watcom/open-watcom-v2/readme.txt

               d:\bld\plusplus - C++ compiler
               etc. (see projects.txt for details)

-    rel2    - this is where the software we actually ship gets copied after it is built - it matches the directory structure of our shipping Open Watcom C/C++/FORTRAN tools.
-Note: the rel2 directory structure is created on the fly.

-    bat     - batch files, many of which aren't used anymore of most interest are the .ctl files - scripts for the "builder" tool (see below)  and make init files (makeint et al.).
+    build   - various files used by building tools of most interest are the .ctl files - scripts for the "builder" tool (see below) and make files (makeint et al.).

     docs    - here is everything related to documentation, sources and tools